Safe, Easy, Low-Cost Produce Handling: Hand Washing Stations

 Body

-• Water is poured and drains so as not to avoid cross contamination from hands
+• Water is poured and drains so as to avoid cross contamination from hands, or from flow into crop fields.

-• The station is self-contained, with water tank or plumbing, hand soap, paper towels, wastepaper basket, grey water collection or discharge
+• The station is self-contained, with water tank or plumbing, hand soap, paper towels, wastepaper basket, and grey water collection or discharge.

-• The is easy and convenient to access.
-If needed, the station is mobile so it can be moved to where people need to wash their hands.
+• The station is easy and convenient to access.
+If needed, the station is mobile so it can move to where people need to wash their hands.

 Design Elements